 - Lack Of Transparency: Some customers have complained about the lack of transparency surrounding monthly fees.
 These customers believe that Benetrends did not adequately explain the monthly fees associated with maintaining a Rainmaker Plan.

-- High Set-Up & Maintenance Costs: Others have complained about the overall cost of setting up and maintaining a Rainmaker Plan.
+- High Setup & Maintenance Costs: Others have complained about the overall cost of setting up and maintaining a Rainmaker Plan.
 Though the costs may seem a little high when compared to other ROBS providers, Benetrends offers an all-inclusive service that includes compliance, customer support, and Audit Shield protection at no additional cost.

 Positive Reviews & Testimonials

 Benetrends currently has an A+ rating with the BBB.
-Since 2017, the company has received eight positive reviews and has a 5-star rating.
+Since 2017, the company has received nine positive reviews and has a 5-star rating.
 Benetrends’ website also has many customer testimonials.
 Benetrends receives praise for:

 - Customer support

-- Knowledgeable & professional experts
+- Knowledgeable and professional experts

 - Speed of resolving disputes